MichaelR-DS/Data_Processing_Project/README.md

 # Used-Cars-Data-Cleaning-Project
-Data uploaded to data.world.
-Cleaning
+Cleaning and analysing a dataset uploaded to data.world so that it may be ready for model-building.